John’s Adults in San Diego, USA: 11.06.1999

 We decide upon a refreshing glass of local cider and we return to a bar spotted earlier.
 It’s pleasant, situated off the street and is already quite full.
 Various guests are already sitting in the garden knitting and playing Ludo.
 They seem preternaturally calm, but we put this down to the soporific heat.
 A gaggle of waiters watch us curiously as we make ourselves comfortable, but they make no attempt to offer any service.
 After an interminable waiting period, I summon one over, and give him a serious dressing down for his clearly Mediterranean attitude.
 With surprising self-control, he explains to us that this is in fact not a bar but a old peoples home.
 We make our way shamefacedly out, leaving the senior citizens to a night of light debauchery and digestive biscuits.

-At the soundcheck, ‘Wrong Knob Bob’ Boorer complains that his amp won’t turn up, until a German efficiently points out that you must being turning up not the ‘Treble’ knob but the ‘Volume’ knob.
+At the soundcheck, ‘Wrong Knob Bob’ Boorer complains that his amp won’t turn up, until a German efficiently points out that you must being turning not up the ‘Treble’ knob but up the ‘Volume’ knob.
 And they say that Germans have no sense of humour.

 Soundcheck dispensed with, we settle down to a spot of serious drinking and, by the time that God signals the beginning of the gig, spirits are high.
 The onstage sound is great and we kick off with But She’s Mine, as we have done for a century and a half.
 It fairly soon dawns on Andy that his long guitar lead has been replaced by a short one.
 Like the true professional he is, he puts his guitar down and goes off to look for it while we cycle aimlessly round the verse for several hours.
 Eventually we get on with the rest of the set, albeit with a certain alcohol-fuelled panache.
 This includes my attempt to converse with the audience in the local language.
 “Ole!”, I say.
 “Hasta Manana!”.
 “Ariba!
 Andale!
 Salami!
 Cervesa!”
 I exhaust my Hispanic intercourse with “Seve Ballasteroth!” and admit defeat.
 But I feel that the audience appreciates my intercultural intentions, at least slightly.